zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab1-login-navigation/osalab1-login-navigation.md

 ## **Step 1:** Log-in

-1. Log-in to the Oracle Stream Analytics using the url:
+1. Log-in to the GoldenGate Stream Analytics using the url:

     **User Name:** **osaadmin**